LatinNory/T3/README.md

 ## Data Preparation

 The released preprocessing scripts write parquet files in the format expected by `main_ppo.py`.
-The `jsonl` will be uploaded to Huggingface in a few days.
+The dataset (parquet formats) can be found [here](https://huggingface.co/datasets/WorkingOut/T3_data).

 ### CircuitDecoding